Home » Recipes » Breakfast » Oatmeal » Blueberry Banana Baked Protein Oatmeal

 • Use different fruit.
 Keep the bananas (they add sweetness!) and swap out the blueberries for diced apples, peaches, strawberries, raspberries, blackberries, or pears.
 Dried fruit, like raisins or cranberries, work too.

 • Use different nuts or seeds.
-The almonds can be substituted for pecans or walnuts, or you can use pepitas or sunflower seeds.
+The almonds can be substituted for pecans or walnuts, or you can use pepitas or sunflower seeds for a nut-free option.

 • Top it!
 Serve baked oatmeal with a drizzle of warm almond butter, vegan yogurt, fresh fruit, lemon zest, toasted nuts, or coconut whipped cream.